My journey of hope with Bipolar Disorder

 “It is my desire to create a website and widen the reach of Bipolar Heroes Kenya.
 We aim to raise awareness and empower people living with bipolar disorder by harnessing our collective wisdom acquired through lived experiences.”

 I recently Joined The Stability Network (TSN) as a Stability Leader, and also connected with global organizations such as CREST.BD that are doing a great work in improving the wellbeing of those of us living with mental health conditions.
 I am also an advocate for Non Communicable Diseases (NCDs) through Non Communicable Diseases Alliance Kenya (NCDAK), and have been trained to teach peers for the Our Views Our Voices Program, which seeks to amplify voices of people living with NCDs globally.
-I also continue with rewarding full time employment.
+I also continue with rewarding full time employment as a Director of Health at the Baringo County Government in Kenya.
 The journey is still challenging at times, but with a strong support system, medication, and self-management skills such as good sleep and journaling, there is hope in weathering the storms of life.
 My faith in God has helped me.

 It is my desire to create a website and widen the reach of Bipolar Heroes Kenya.
 We aim to raise awareness and empower people living with bipolar disorder by harnessing our collective wisdom acquired through lived experiences.
 Bipolar disorder is a medical condition managed best using a combination of approaches.
 I share my story to demonstrate that you can go on to accomplish life goals despite a diagnosis of bipolar disorder.
 It is a journey of rebirth marked with resilience to bounce back and take another chance in the winding path of life.